Fiedzia/type-system-research/README.md

     Source: https://vimeo.com/74354480

-3. "Why do dynamic languages make it difficult to maintain large codebases?", Eric Lippert
+3. "**Why do dynamic languages make it difficult to maintain large codebases?**", Eric Lippert

     Conclusion: "it is not merely the dynamic nature of typing that increases the cost of maintaining a large codebase.
 That alone does increase costs, but that is far from the whole story.
 I could design you a language that was dynamically typed but also had namespaces, modules, inheritance, libraries, private members, and so on—in fact, C# 4 is such a language—and such a language would be both dynamic and highly suited for programming in the large."